shown in other instead.

 In the Sandworm window, Sources panel:

 - Clicking on Mask opens the window for adding slots.
-Slots are designed to organize data into different terrain masks.
+Slots are designed to organize data.

 - Clicking on + Add Layer provides the toolset for uploading landcover data.